 What are the most pressing ideas that architects should be thinking about?
 What problems are the public hoping architects will solve?
 What are the challenges London faces with it’s buildings?
 And what should we be celebrating?
 There are serious issues to be considered and debated, but how can the theme let people have fun too?
 A festival is supposed to be a celebration after all!

-The deadline for submitting a theme idea is 15th September 2021.
-Our 2022 theme will be announced later this year, shortly followed by our call for events.
+The deadline for submitting a theme idea is 29 August 2022.
+Our 2023 theme will be announced in October, shortly followed by our call for events.

 How to propose a theme